 Source Newsroom: University of Vermont

-1) Create an open and supportive environment where children know they can ask questions.
-It's best not to force children to talk about things unless and until they're ready.
+1. Create an open and supportive environment where children know they can ask questions.
+At the same time, it’s best not to force children to talk about things unless and until they’re ready.

-3) Use words and concepts children can understand.
-Gear your explanations to the child's age, language, and developmental level, and be prepared to repeat information and explanations several times.
-Some information may be hard for them to accept or understand.
+4. Be prepared to repeat information and explanations several times.
+Some information may be hard to accept or understand.
 Asking the same question over and over may also be a way for a child to ask for reassurance.

-Remember that children tend to personalize situations; they may worry about their own safety or the safety of immediate family members.
+6. Remember that children tend to personalize situations.
+For example, they may worry about their own safety and the safety of immediate family members.
 They may also worry about friends or relatives who travel or who live far away.

 9. Let children know that lots of people are helping the families affected by the most recent disaster.
 It’s a good opportunity to show children that when something scary happens, there are people to help.

-10. Children learn from watching their parents.
-They are very interested in how you respond to local and national events.
+10. Children learn from watching their parents and teachers.
+They will be very interested in how you respond to world events.
 They also learn from listening to your conversations with other adults.

-8) Make sure that children who are preoccupied with ongoing questions or concerns about safety get evaluated by a trained and qualified mental health professional.
-Other signs that a child may need additional help include sleep disturbances, intrusive thoughts or worries, or recurring fears about death, leaving parents, or going to school.
-If these behaviors persist, ask your child's pediatrician, family physician, or school counselor to help arrange an appropriate referral.
+14. Children who are preoccupied with questions or concerns about natural disasters should be evaluated by a trained and qualified mental health professional.
+Other signs that a child may need additional help include: ongoing sleep disturbances, intrusive thoughts or worries, recurring fears about death, leaving parents or going to school.
+If these behaviors persist, ask your child’s pediatrician, family physician or school counselor to help arrange an appropriate referral.

-9) Although parents may follow the news with close scrutiny, most children just want to be children.
-They may not want to think about or discuss violent events.
-They'd rather play ball, climb trees, or ride bikes.
+15. Although parents and teachers may follow the news and the daily events with close scrutiny, many children just want to be children.
+They may not want to think about what’s happening across the country.
+They’d rather play ball, climb trees or watch TV.